-When you stroll through the tiny lanes a map isn’t needed (not would it be that helpful); getting lost is all part of fun and as the hutongs are set on a grid system, it’s not hard to get back out!
+When you stroll through the tiny lanes a map isn’t needed (nor would it be that helpful); getting lost is all part of the fun and as the hutongs are set on a grid system, it’s not hard to get back out!

 Life in a Hutong – Hustle, Bustle and Chaos

 Full of traditional courtyard residences (which you obviously can’t enter as people still live here), the hutong streets here are buzzing with life.
 Neighbours engage in loud chatter and play games, street food sizzles and its smell tempts you closer in and motorbikes, bicycles, carts and people whiz by trying to undercut each other in a race to get in and out – noise and movement are all around you.